Transipedia/dekupl-run/README.md

 ## FAQ
 - if new samples are added to the config.json, make sure to remove the `metadata` folder in order to force SnakeMake to re-make all targets that depends on this file
+- Snakemake uses Rscript, not R. If a R module is not installed, type `which Rscript` and `which R` and make sure they point to the same installation of R.

 ## TODO